Tuliameni Kalomoh

-Tuliameni Kalomoh (born 18 February 1948) is a Namibian diplomat who has among other portfolios served as Special Advisor on Foreign Affairs to the President, Prime Minister and Minister of Foreign Affairs of the Republic of Namibia.
+George Tuliameni Kalomoh (born 18 February 1948) is a Namibian politician and diplomat.
+He is a former ambassador of SWAPO to India, ambassador of Namibia to the United States of America, assistant secretary-general in the United Nations, and deputy minister of foreign affairs.

 Early years

 Kalomoh was born at Onamutai, Oshana Region in 1948.
-He started lower primary school at St. Cutherbert's Parish, Onamutai and continued at Christ the King, Onekwaya West from 1962 to 1966; Both schools were run by the Anglican Church in Namibia.
+He started lower primary school at St. Cutherbert's Parish in Onamutai and continued at Christ the King, Onekwaya West from 1962 to 1966; Both schools were run by the Anglican Church in South West Africa.
 He joined the SWAPO party in 1964.
 He attended St. Mary's Odibo High School in 1970.
-Together with other students, he was expelled following involvement in a dispute within the church leadership.
+Together with other students, he was expelled following involvement in a dispute with the church leadership.

-Political Activism During Youth
+Political activism

 Following his expulsion from school, Kalomoh went to work as a time clerk for Metal Box Company in Walvis Bay from 1970 to 1971.
-He was arrested in 1971 and severely tortured then deported to what was then called Owamboland, due to involvement in SWAPO Youth League political activities.
+He was arrested in 1971, severely tortured and then deported to what was then called Ovamboland, due to involvement in SWAPO Youth League political activities.

-On about August 4th 1971, Kalomoh joined thousands of students throughout the Northern region in a demonstration at the Ondangwa Native Commission offices welcoming the judgment of the International Court of Justice (ICJ) at The Hague, declaring South African occupation of Namibia illegal and ordering it to withdraw its administration from the territory.
-In 1972, he was among SWAPO organizers of a mass demonstration at Ondangwa to welcome Kurt Waldheim, Secretary-General of the United Nations who visited Namibia to consult the South African Government and internal SWAPO leaders on the implementation of the ICJ ruling.
+On about 4 August 1971, Kalomoh joined thousands of students throughout the Northern region in a demonstration at the Ondangwa Native Commission offices welcoming the judgment of the International Court of Justice (ICJ) at The Hague, declaring South African occupation of Namibia illegal and ordering it to withdraw its administration from the territory.
+In 1972, he was among SWAPO organizers of a mass demonstration at Ondangwa to welcome Kurt Waldheim, secretary-general of the United Nations who visited Namibia to consult the South African Government and internal SWAPO leaders on the implementation of the ICJ ruling.
 From 1972 to 1973, Kalomoh worked as a teller for the Bantu Investment Cooperation Bank (BBK) at Oshakati, and branch manager at Onesi, Ohangwena and Ondangwa, respectively.

 His participation with thousands of SWAPO members at a demonstration in August 1973, led by John Ya Otto in solidarity with SWAPO leaders who were being detained for allegedly having violated the emergency proclamation R17 (which prohibited the holding of public meetings or a gathering of more than five people) led to his detention at Ondangwa overcrowded police cells for 4 months.
 While in detention, Kalomoh was allowed to pursue his studies for Form III through correspondence with a South African distant education school and wrote examinations at Ongwediva in November 1973.

-Ambassador Kalomoh was appointed by Anglican Bishop Richard Wood as Secretary and Treasurer for St Mary's Hospital, Odibo in January 1974 until August 1974, when the Hospital was closed down by then South West Africa White Administration, after some teaching and nursing staff and students at Odibo left for Zambia to join the liberation struggle.
-In August 1974, Kalomoh left for Zambiaas part of the "Group of 74".
+Kalomoh was appointed by Anglican Bishop Richard Wood as secretary and treasurer for St Mary's Hospital, Odibo in January 1974 until August 1974, when the hospital was closed down by the South West Africa White Administration, after some teaching and nursing staff and students at Odibo left for Zambia to join the liberation movement.
+Kalomoh joined them as part of the "Group of 74".